dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 When you want to add a non-DTU course to your project plan, a separate [form](https://www.inside.dtu.dk/-/media/dtudk/uddannelse/phd-udannelse/dokumenter/description-ects-activity.docx) with a detailed description of the ECTS activity needs to be filled out.
 The completed form and the course description need to be combined in one PDF file and attached to the project plan.

 You can always add courses for approval after the submission of the project plan by adding them to your half-year reports.
+The registration of completed courses is done through PhDigital as well by attaching the course certification to the next half-year report and writing a note with the course name and number of ECTS that need to be registered.

 ### External research stay